cnuber/k3s-airgap-bb/README.md

 ### Extracting the archive on the destination system

-If you've transferred the archive to a destination other than /root, you will want to edit the "incoming_dir" variable in destination-scripts/extract_artifacts.sh with the correct directory.
+Once you've transferred the artifacts-airgap.tar.gz file to the destination system, you'll need to extract it with the following command:

 Run the extract_artifacts.sh script
 ```
-destination-scripts/extract_artifacts.sh
+tar -xzvf artifacts-airgap.tar.gz -C /
 ```

 ### Deploying an airgapped k3s installation with the necessary OS dependencies